-If you already read our previous posts on Disney World, you know that we took our son to Magic Kingdom back in December.
-The best part about Magic Kingdom with a toddler is that there are so many rides that don’t have a height requirement, making it the perfect Disney theme park regardless of how old or how tall your child is.
-Based on our own experiences (both recent and past) along with input from family and friends, we pulled together a list of the best rides for toddlers in Magic Kingdom in each of the section of the park.
+The best part about Magic Kingdom with a toddler is that there are so many rides that don’t have a height requirement.
+That makes it the perfect Disney theme park regardless of how old or how tall your child is.
+Based on our recent experiences visiting Magic Kingdom with toddlers, I pulled together a list of the best Magic Kingdom rides for toddlers in each of the section of the park.

 Disclaimer: Toddling Traveler participates in the Amazon Affiliates and other affiliate programs.
 That means we could earn a small commission for qualifying purchases, at no extra charge to you.